watashiaashishgurung/Cyclistic_Case_Study_Recommandations_and_Insights/README.md

 (this file still needs to be updated my findings are not definite (yet)) To be continued and to be completed with some R Markdown codes

+!
+Important Note!
+Make sure that the Rebel is happy.
+When the rebel is not happy.
+That is injurious for the economy.
+Knowing healthy people spend more money because they have more money to spend.
+This enquires Physical, mental and digital health.